baileytalks/CV/README.md

 Oxford graduate who recently completed [Makers Academy](http://www.makersacademy.com/) in June 2017, learning Ruby and Javascript alongside XP practices such as pair programming and test-driven development.

+Final project at Makers Academy built in Node.js – a [real-time collaborative online whiteboard](https://github.com/ilarne/team-whiteboard) using Socket.io and MongoDB.

 Making for a career change having worked as a marketer at three early stage Fintech startups, Funding Options, MarketInvoice and Monzo.
 Ideally looking for an agile environment where juniors are given a good level of autonomy.

 > "Bailey is sharp, quick-thinking and fun to work with.
 She takes ownership of everything that crosses her path and is highly reliable; you never need to check or chase, she simply gets things done.”